Optimal Budget Aggregation with Star-Shaped Preference Domains: Introduction

 In order to reason about the agents' satisfaction with the collective outcome, one needs to make some assumptions about their preferences.
 Importantly, in our setting, the realized outcome is a distribution.
 Therefore, restricting attention to rankings over alternatives is insufficient, as an agent's most preferred outcome is typically a non-degenerate distribution over the alternatives.
 This is particularly evident in participatory budgeting problems, where even if an agent has a favorite project, she normally also likes other projects and does not want them to be left completely unfunded.
 This is in contrast to probabilistic social choice \citep[see, e.g.,][]{Bran17a}, where the final outcome is a single alternative picked at random from the distribution, so typically the agents' most-preferred distributions are degenerate.

-In this paper, consistent with previous research in this domain, we mainly consider utility models where agents' preferences are completely determined by their favorite distribution: their ``peak''.
+In this paper, consistent with previous research in this domain, we consider utility models where agents' preferences are completely determined by their favorite distribution: their ``peak''.
 This keeps the amount of required information from each agent at a manageable level.
 We assume that each agent's utility decreases as the actual distribution moves away from her peak (see the formal definition in \Cref{sec:prelims}).
 Such utility functions are called \emph{star-shaped} \citep{BoJo83a}.

-For two alternatives, i.e., outcomes on the unit interval $[0,1]$, star-shaped utilities are equivalent to \emph{single-peaked preferences}.
+When there are only two alternatives, the set of outcomes can be represented by the unit interval $[0,1]$.
+Then, star-shaped utilities are equivalent to \emph{single-peaked preferences}.
 According to a famous characterization by \citet{Moul80a}, there is a rather restrictive class of mechanisms that are strategyproof for all single-peaked preferences, the so-called \emph{generalized median} rules. \citeauthor{Moul80a}'s characterization leaves open the possibility that, for restricted subdomains of single-peaked preferences, other mechanisms than generalized median rules are strategyproof.
-In \Cref{sec:m=2}, we obtain characterizations of continuous mechanisms which hold not only for single-peaked, but also for any subdomain of single-peaked preferences.
-Our characterizations refine results by \citet{FPPV21a} and \citet{ALLW22a}.
+In \Cref{sec:m=2}, we obtain characterizations of continuous mechanisms which hold not only for single-peaked, but also for \emph{any} subdomain of single-peaked preferences.
+Our characterizations refine results by \citet{FPPV21a} and \citet{ALLW25a}, which are valid only for specific subdomains.